 It starts off easy and then you have to think a little…I am satisfied with the freedom of choice, but I don’t always feel in control of my time.

-I got a new job.
+I had gotten a new job.
 Woo!
-One that pays the bills, aligns with my degree and has a greater purpose.
-So this, plus my Farmer’s Market job plus my blog should be a celebration!
+One that paid the bills, aligned with my degree, and had a greater purpose.
+So this, my other job, and my blog should have been a celebration!
 Except it didn’t feel that way.
 Money is useful, but the more I worked, the less time I made for my mental health and eventually this blog which is important to me and my readers!

-Yes, maybe you work 9-5, but what are you going to do with 5 am-9 am or 5 pm-10 pm?
+Yes, maybe you work 9-5, but what will you do with 5 am-9 am or 5 pm-10 pm?
 And how do you want to be while you’re at work?
 Because you get to choose that, too.

 Ways to Free Up Your Time